Arboreal Encounters

 U.K.

-A major characteristic of the tree is its large metal ‘corset’ that holds the tree together as a means to prevent it from splitting.
-Despite this preventative measure no fences are in place to block visitors from getting close to the tree or stepping inside its hollow trunk, however this is most likely due to its proximity to the A346, being just a few meters from the road.
+Despite this preventative measure no fences are in place to block visitors from getting close to the tree or stepping inside its hollow trunk.
+This is most likely due to its proximity to the A346, being just a few meters from the road.
 Because of this, visibility is good if travelling to Savernake by car, or even if you just happen to be passing, however good local knowledge is required to find the tree on foot as there are no signs (as of July 2023) directing you to the tree within the forest.
+Two signs identify the tree when found, one being the plaque to identify Big Belly as one of 50 'Great British Trees', the other being a name plate put together by those who manage the forest.

 “As all my printmaking for Arboreal Encounters was produced within my parent’s garden, I was also able to use collected rainwater from a series of water-butts positioned around their bungalow to wash and fix the prints post-exposure, as well as during the bleaching and tonal process.
 This additional aspect of utilising a component of the natural world within the processing of photographic prints through a by-product of weather conditions, rather than the more easily accessible mains water supply, is yet another example of how photographic prints can become literally saturated with meaning and by the environment within which they are made.